bareya/VEX_json/README.md

  Compiled `DSO` place into `~/houdiniX.X/dso/vex` directory.
 In addition you need to add an entry to `~/houdiniX.X/vex/VEXdso`: `vex/lib.VEX_json.dso`, so VEX engine will be albe to load it.

  ### Compilation and dependencies
- I recommend to use CMake file distributed with the package.
+ I recommend to use CMake file distributed with the package to control symbols visibility.
  JSON parsing is based on `HDK`'s `UT_JSONValue` utility class and therefore compilation doesn't require any external dependencies.

 ### VEX Functions